 • Integration across their Apps provides a high level of convenience.

 • Google Docs provides real-time file updates and collaboration across users and devices.
+Documents are automatically saved.

 • As more people migrate away from other email providers to Gmail in their personal lives, they will be more comfortable with using Google products at work.

 • Compared to Microsoft Office, Google Apps has a much smaller number of business users.